Dragoteryx/drg-music/README.md

 Returns information about the current music.

 ### Events
-When the current music is finished, an event ``finished`` is emitted with the guild and the music.
+* When the current music is finished, an event ``finished`` is emitted with the guild and the music.
-When playing the next music, an event ``next`` is emitted with the guild and the next music.
+* When playing the next music, an event ``next`` is emitted with the guild and the next music.
-When the current music is finished and the playlist is empty, an event ``empty`` is emitted with the guild.
+* When the current music is finished and the playlist is empty, an event ``empty`` is emitted with the guild.

+### Errors
+* memberNotInAVoiceChannel : when the bot is trying to join a member who is not connected in a voice channel
+* voiceChannelNotJoinable : when the bot is trying to join a voice channel it can't join
+* voiceChannelNotSpeakable : when the bot is trying to join a voice channel in which it's not allowed to speak
+* voiceChannelFull : when the bot is trying to join a voice channel which is full
+* clientAlreadyInAVoiceChannel : when someone requested the bot to join but it's already connected in a voice channel
+* clientNotInAVoiceChannel : when the bot tries to do something requiring being connected while it's not (eg. leaving a voice channel)
+* unknownOrNotSupportedVideoWebsite : trying to request a link not from Youtube
+* notPlayingMusic : when the bots tries to do something requiring playing while it's not (eg. pausing)
+* invalidVolume : volume must be at least 0, no upper limit
+* emptyPlaylist : when the bot is trying to do something which requires the playlist not to be empty
+* invalidPlaylistIndex : trying to access a bigger index than the playlist's size (eg. trying to delete the 3rd music when there are only 2 songs in the playlist)

 ## Example
 Here is an example of a Discord bot using this module.
 You can also check my bot DraBOTeryx which is using this plugin here : https://github.com/Dragoteryx/draboteryx